JosephDenney/Covid_Analysis/Covid_Notebook.md

 ## Conclusions

-#### I chose to undertake this project for several reasons.
-It is relevant to what is happening now, and it has real implications peoples' lives.
-On a much more personal level, it is frustrating to have three grandparents in their 90's all of whom I am unable to see during this time.
-Additionally, mother has an auto-immune deficiency, which makes her risk around others who are irresponsible that much more real for me.
+I chose to undertake this project for several reasons.
+It is relevant to what is happening now, and it has real implications in peoples' lives.
+On a much more personal level, it is frustrating to have three grandparents in their 90's whom I am unable to see at this time.
+Additionally, my mother has an auto-immune deficiency, which makes her risk around irresponsible individuals that much more real for me.

-#### Most people seem to be respectful enough to wear a mask, but after nearly a year many are growing tired of the simple task.
-One hopes that respect for others would prevail over the desire to have 'freedom' to do as one pleases.
+Most people seem to be respectful enough to wear a mask, but after nearly a year many are growing tired of this simple task.
+I hope that respect for others will prevail over the desire for personal freedom.
 The covenant that we enter into as citizens is with each other.
-It's to protect each other, be considerate, and be understanding that one person's wants (the desire to not wear a mask, to party, to have a good time) do not supercede the responsibility to protect our fellow Americans.
+It's to protect each other, and it requires that we be considerate and understand that one person's wants (the desire to not wear a mask, to party, to have a good time) do not supercede the responsibility to protect our fellow Americans.

-#### Furthermore, the argument for personal freedom is in this case ridiculous - it's akin to arguing that one should have the personal freedom to walk around shooting anyone you please simply because you deserve that 'freedom'.
 With vaccine distribution occurring, we don't have much longer to endure the difficulties.

 ## Future Work